Let’s take a look at some of the benefits Identity Management offers healthcare systems.

 Your company will invest a significant amount of time and money in an Identity Management (IAM) solution.
 Strategically managing that investment is a priority, especially with rising security costs and an IT environment that’s rapidly evolving to a cloud-centric architecture.
 Are you using the right IAM solution to maximize your program’s value to your organization?
 How do you know which vendor is right for you?
 And how do you ultimately gain organizational buy-in?

-Join Idenhaus on Thursday, May 14, 2020, at 12 PM EDT to learn how to evaluate the needs of your organization (people, process, technology) and the steps you can take to build a comprehensive, convincing IAM Roadmap to guide key stakeholders at your company from concept to reality.
+Learn how to evaluate the needs of your organization (people, process, technology) and the steps you can take to build a comprehensive, convincing IAM Roadmap to guide key stakeholders at your company from concept to reality.
 In this webinar, you’ll learn: